Getting Started: What Is Drought and Xeriscaping

 - Celestial Blue Sage (Salvia x 'Celestial Blue') Zones 7b to 11.

 Xeric Choices for Average Watering

 Many regions go in and out of drought or have climates that swing from seasons with almost no precipitation to periods of monsoon, such as the Southwest.

 Among the plants in our catalog categorized as having "average" water needs, many can handle swings from dry to damp (depending on severity) but prefer conditions somewhere in the middle of those extremes.
-To sort for this capability, click on average in the water-needs filter.
+To select plants with this capability, look for ones described as having an average need for water.

 Here are some drought-tolerant choices that enjoy a bit of supplemental watering when heat and lack of precipitation team up:

 - Salvia Windwalker® Desert Rose (Salvia x 'Desert Rose') Zones 5 to 9